FerminT/Two-step-object-detection/README.md

 # Two-step Object Detection
 ## About
-This project concerns the *addition of a second-stage image classifier* for certain classes of objects in an *object detection pipeline*.
-The main idea is to merge those objects that are visually similar between each other, as a unique class, and have a pre-trained image classification model make the required distinction.
+This project is about the *addition of a second-stage image classifier* for certain classes of objects in an *object detection pipeline*.
+The main idea is to merge those objects that are visually similar between each other, as a unique class, and have a pre-trained image classification model perform the required distinction.

 The reasoning behind this is that *visually similar objects can pose a challenge for the object detection algorithm* (in extreme cases, causing the loss function to get stuck), especially when a large number of classes are to be detected or there is insufficient data.
 By relaying the task of making the correct distinction to an image classification model, which requires less training data, precision and scalability can potentially be gained at the cost of an overhead in inference time.